-Looking for tips on buying clothes on eBay?
-I’ve got ten of my best tips for you today!
+Looking for tips on buying preloved clothes on eBay?
+I’ve got ten of my best tips for you to help you always get the best deal.

-Today I’m sharing my top ten eBay* buying tips!
-I would love it if I could afford to shop from ethical brands all of the time.
+I would love it if I could afford to shop from ethical clothing brands all of the time.
 Sadly this is not the case.
 This is where secondhand shopping comes in.
 It’s ethical, good for the environment, and cheap!

-And as a working mum, I don’t always have the time or patience to visit charity shops until I find something I want with a toddler in tow.
+As a working mum, I don’t always have the time or patience to visit charity shops until I find something I want.
 Therefore, when I need new clothes, then more often than not I head straight to eBay from the comfort of my sofa.

-I’ve been buying and selling on eBay for 15 years now.
-Therefore, I like to think I know a thing or two about shopping online on eBay and getting a good bargain.
-So here are my top ten eBay buying tips:
+I’ve been buying and selling on eBay for 20 years now.
+As such, I really like to think I know a thing or two about shopping online on eBay and getting a good bargain.
+So without further ado, here are my top ten eBay buying tips.

 To do this, search for “green dress”.
 Select women’s clothing in the left-hand bar, and then select “women’s dresses”.
 From here you can then specify a whole number of variables, as in my example below: